-The wonderful thing about using sedums on green roofs is that they are very shallow rooted and therefore don’t need an awful lot of growing medium.
-In fact the word “sedum” comes from the latin word “sedeo” which means “to sit”, because it seems as though sedum plants are just sitting on top of the thin, rocky soils that they naturally grow in.
-The romans knew Sedum acre as “wall pepper” because it grows on walls and has a bitter, peppery taste.
+The wonderful thing about using sedums on green roofs is that they are very shallow rooted and don’t need a lot of growing medium.
+The word “sedum” comes from the Latin word “sedeo” which means “to sit”.
+Sedum plants appear to sit on top of the thin, rocky soils that they grow in.
+The Romans knew sedum acre as “wall pepper” because it grows on walls and has a bitter, peppery taste.

 Why don’t we want a lot of growing medium on a roof?
-Well, for one, the deeper the growing medium, the more weight is added to the roof and secondly – it’s a logistical nightmare to be lifting bags of substrate up on to a roof.
+The deeper the growing medium, the more weight is added to the roof.
+The deeper the growing medium or substrate – the more has to be lifted onto the roof.

 The other wonderful thing about sedums is that they are drought tolerant.
 Most roofs are difficult to access and so it’s not practical to climb up there two or three times a week to water the plants and do a bit of pruning and weeding.
 A sedum green roof is reasonably low maintenance.
-It doesn’t need watering, deadheading or mowing.
-All it wants is to be fed once a year, have stubborn weeds pulled out and the surrounding gutters and drainage outlets kept nice and clear.
+Not only does it not need watering, but it also doesn’t need deadheading or mowing.
+All you have to do is feed it once a year.
+Then , pull out the stubborn weeds and keep the surrounding gutters and drainage outlets nice and clear.
 Simple.

 sedum roof in flower; June 2012